 Accepting PhD students

-Dr. Smith is the Director of the Department of Homeland Security Coastal Resilience Center of Excellence () and the Department of Homeland Security’s Center of Excellence – Coastal Hazards Center.
-The UNC Hazards Center research focus areas include modeling, land use planning, technology applications, the social implications of hazards and disasters, environmental hazards management, law and policy, public health, business and economics.
+Dr. Smith was the former the Director of the Department of Homeland Security Coastal Resilience Center of Excellence () and the Department of Homeland Security’s Center of Excellence – Coastal Hazards Center.
+The UNC Hazards Center research focus areas include: modeling, land use planning, technology applications, the social implications of hazards and disasters, environmental hazards management, law and policy, public health, business, and economics.
 The Coastal Hazards Center research focus areas include: hazard modeling, engineering, human behavior, and land use planning.
-Dr. Smith is currently engaged in planning-related research within the center, focused on a national evaluation of local and state hazard mitigation plans as well as the study of disaster recovery plans and policies.
+Dr. Smith is currently engaged in planning-related research within the center, focused on a national evaluation of local and state hazard mitigation plans, as well as the study of disaster recovery plans and policies.

 Dr. Smith is an Associate Research Professor in the Department of City and Regional Planning at the University of North Carolina at Chapel Hill.
-Last year Dr. Smith completed the text, Planning for Post-Disaster Recovery: A Review of the United States Disaster Assistance Framework (Island Press 2012).
+Last year, he completed the text, Planning for Post-Disaster Recovery: A Review of the United States Disaster Assistance Framework (Island Press 2012).
 Dr. Smith is currently serving as the co-editor of the text, Climate Change Adaptation: Lessons from Hazards Management Planning (Springer 2013).

 Affiliations: Center for Urban and Regional Studies, Coastal Resilience Center